 Hubs, defined to be nodes in the graph with a large degree, are a product of the curse of dimensionality.
-The hubness phenomenon was carefully studied in Radovanovic et al. (2010), which showed that hubs are an inherent property of data distributions in highdimensional and not an artifact of finite samples or specific data distributions.
-Their theoretical analysis showed that the probability of a hub emerging increases as the data dimension increases.
+The hubness phenomenon was carefully studied in Radovanovic et al. (2010), which showed that hubs are an inherent property of data distributions in high-dimensional and not an artifact of finite samples or specific data distributions.
+Their theoretical analysis showed that the probability a hub emerges increases as the data dimension increases.
 The high-dimensional setting amplifies the tendency of central observations (observations close to the mean) to become hubs, effectively making it easier for such an observation to become a 'popular' or 'central' node.
 As a result, k-MSTs and k-NNGs constructed on high-dimensional data tend to have large hubs under standard distance measures, such as L_p .
 To see that the presence of hubs is a common phenomenon for high-dimensional data, we construct 5-MST graphs using Euclidean distance and report the maximum and 95th percentile of node degrees.
 As shown in Figure 1, we see that the maximum node degrees are more than three times as much as the 95th percentiles.
-Similar results using 5-NN constructed from Euclidean distance are shown in
+Similar results using 5-NN constructed from Euclidean distance are shown in Supplementary Section S2.1.
+Clearly it is not uncommon to have a node with a degree much larger than the majority of other nodes' in the similarity graph.
+These hubs can be highly influential nodes and can distort final inference results depending on whether these observations are included or excluded in graph construction.